-And then he created The Civitano family of Grumo Appula, Italy.
+The Civitano family has its roots grounded in Grumo Appula, Italy.
 Grumo is in the Province of Bari and the Region of Puglia.
 In the beginning there was a peasant farmer, working the land, raising his family and like the land the family began to bloom and branch out in many directions.
 This blog is an attempt to record and honor those families and their families and their family’s families, to try and link and branch out as far as possible connecting the families of our first know ancestor.
 (All family members were born and died in Grumo Appula at this point in our history unless otherwise stated as I write)

 Giuseppe Civitano ~ we have no known birth or death date for Giuseppe however with an early 1700’s birthdate for his known son I approximate his birth about 1690.
 What we do know is that Giuseppe had a son and he called him